Off Leash Dogs in Cambridge Parks

 Dedicated off leash spaces are specific areas where the primary use is to allow dog owners to have their dogs off leash.
 These areas are generally fenced in to avoid potential conflicts with other users or passersby, and facilitate the containment of the dog(s).

 Dedicated off leash spaces are often located within larger parks and open spaces.
 All dogs must be leashed in park areas outside of the off leash area, prior to entering and upon leaving the dedicated off leash space.

 - Pacific Street Park (Cambridgeport) - A dedicated off leash space is located at Pacific Street Park, at Tudor Street between Pacific Street and Sidney Street.

 - Danehy Park (Neighborhood Nine) - A dedicated off leash space is located at Danehy Park, near the New Street entrance to the park.

 - Giacobbe Dog Run (North Cambridge) - A dedicated off leash space is located behind the Anderson Courts near the intersection of Pemberton Street and Yerxa Road.

 Shared use off leash areas are places where dogs are allowed off leash that are not necessarily separated from other uses and activities.

 Shared use hours are certain times that dogs are allowed off leash.
 The shared use hours program began as a pilot program in 2009 at two locations, Gold Star Mothers Park, and Raymond Street Park (Corcoran Field).
-Following evaluation and recommendations from the 2013 Off Leash Working Group, the shared use hours program is being expanded to include morning shared use hours at the following locations:
+Following evaluation and recommendations from the 2013 Off Leash Working Group, the shared use hours program was expanded to include morning shared use hours at the following locations:

 - Gold Star Mothers Park (East Cambridge) – 6:00 A.M. to 9:00 A.M.